Educational Leadership Course Descriptions

 Students will actively engage in strategic planning and projects throughout this course and will utilize the Business Canvas strategic models to create strategic initiatives for current realities and leadership positions.

-EDUC 367 - Contextual Field Lab – Educational Leadership Practicum
+EDUC 367 - Leadership Field Lab – Facilitating Communities of Practice

 EDUC 367, Contextual Field Lab, is the second of three leadership learning experiences centered on an approved and supervised embedded job experience or field placement in educational or nonprofit leadership.
 The course is built around weekly reflections, skill building, consulting with a supervisor and culminates in a field project with candidate evaluation.
 The candidate develops skill in the design, collection, and use of data for decision making and program improvement in the context of relevant professional standards and outcomes.